 Most visitors can move freely between India and its neighbouring countries.
 However, citizens of China, Pakistan, Iraq, Iran, Afghanistan, Bangladesh, and Sudan, are barred from re-entering India within two months of their previous exit.

 Technically, you must declare any amount of cash over the US $5000, or a total amount of currency over the US $10,000 on arrival.
-Officials occasionally ask tourists to enter expensive items such as large amounts of jewelry, expensive watches, or expensive electronic gadgets on a ‘Tourist Baggage Re-export’ form to ensure they’re taken out of India at the time of departure.
+Officials occasionally ask tourists to enter expensive items such as large amounts of jewellery, expensive watches, or expensive electronic gadgets on a ‘Tourist Baggage Re-export’ form to ensure they’re taken out of India at the time of departure.

 India has traditionally been stringent with visa extensions.
 If you do need to extend your visa due to an emergency of some sort, you should contact the Foreigners' Regional Registration Office in Delhi.
 This is also the place to come for a replacement visa, and if you need your lost/stolen passport replaced (required before you can leave the country).
 Regional FRROs are less likely to grant an extension.
 Assuming you meet the stringent criteria, the FRRO is permitted to issue an extension of 14 days (free for nationals of most countries; enquire on application).
 You must bring your confirmed air ticket, one passport photo (take two, just in case) and a photocopy of your passport identity and visa pages.
 Note that this system is designed to get you out of the country promptly with the correct official stamps, not to give you two extra weeks of travel and leisure.

 Access to certain parts of India is controlled by a complicated permit system.
 A permit is known as an Inner-Line Permit (ILP) or a Restricted Area Permit (RAP) is required to visit Arunachal Pradesh, Sikkim, and certain parts of Himachal Pradesh, Ladakh, and Uttarakhand that lie close to the disputed border with China/Tibet.
-Nagaland and Mizoram have reintroduced Restricted Area Permits (RAP) for foreign travelers, and Meghalaya and Manipur are considering doing so.
+Nagaland and Mizoram have reintroduced Restricted Area Permits (RAP) for foreign travellers, and Meghalaya and Manipur are considering doing so.
 Permits are also necessary for travel to the Andaman and Lakshadweep Islands, and some parts of Kutch in Gujarat.

 Obtaining the ILP/RAP is usually a formality, but travel agents must apply on your behalf for certain areas, including many trekking routes passing close to Indian borders.